fdilke/bewl/notes/idris-mazes/idris-mazes.md

 It isn't functional!
 A function that returns random numbers isn't allowed in Idris because it can return a different value on every call, violating the semantics.
-Same goes for a function that returns the date and time.
+Same goes for calculating the date and time.

+\newpage

+## Into the dark heart of the effects monad
-You have to generate random numbers in the context of a special monad, and use the Effects library to get it to interoperate with all the other monads you have to use for anything else that is not strictly functional.

-Yes, I know this is why not everyone would want to use languages like Idris.
+You have to generate random numbers in the context of a special monad, and use the Effects library to get it to interoperate with all the other monads you have to use for anything else that is not strictly functional...Yes, I know this is why not everyone would want to use languages like Idris.

 Also, it turned out there was a *bug* in the run time library which was interacting adversely with the perhaps overcomplicated "Godel numbering scheme for permutations"